Hi, I’m Doug I work with 20 great guys in

-St. Louis at Doug Jenkins Custom Hot Rods.
-And we’re going to some work for you today
+St. Louis at Doug Jenkins Custom Hot Rods and we are going to do some work for your

 today on Expert Village.
 In this clip we are talking about the different paints that we

 are going to use when repairing the 32 Ford.
 The base color of the vehicle was black.
 On